zmkfirmware/zmk/docs/docs/config/power.md

 In the idle state, peripherals such as displays and lighting are disabled, but the keyboard remains connected to Bluetooth so it can immediately respond when you press a key.

-In the deep sleep state, the keyboard additionally disconnects from Bluetooth.
+In the deep sleep state, the keyboard additionally disconnects from Bluetooth and any external power output is disabled.
 This state uses very little power, but it may take a few seconds to reconnect after waking.

 ### Kconfig